 D-STAR stands for Digital Smart Technologies for Amateur Radio.
 The purpose of D-STAR is to allow amateur (ham) radio operators to speak further and clearer using digital voice while sending data from 1200 BPS on up at the same time.

-The D-STAR system covers communications on VHF, and UHF radio bands while defining interfaces for both radios, repeaters, internet interconnections, and PC interfaces.
+The D-STAR system covers communications on VHF and radio bands while defining interfaces for both radios, repeaters, internet interconnections, and PC interfaces.

 D-STAR is the result of research by the Japan Amateur Radio League to investigate digital technologies for amateur radio.